Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 	<a href="../video/hypertangram_2.mp4">Demo video</a>
 </video>

 This is a personal project, and my first “complete” game in terms of features and polish.
-This game idea had been sitting in the back of my mind for quite a time.
-I finally did it in about 6 months of free-time development.
+This game idea had been sitting in the back of my mind for quite a time, and I finally did it in about 6 months of free-time development.

-I had a lot of problems with the geometry code.
+It wasn’t all smooth sailing.
+There were lots of problems with the geometry code.

 See, I didn’t want grid-based movement like in other tangram apps.
 I wanted free dragging, rotation, and scaling, with smart edge-snapping.

 This design decision proved to be technically demanding later on.

 <span>
 	<video muted autoplay loop>